neelkanthk/laravel-schedulable/README.md

     $post->title = "My scheduled post";
     $scheduleAt = Carbon\Carbon::now()->addDays(10);
     $post->schedule($scheduleAt);
-    return $post; //The Scheduled post's ID is 1
+    return $post; //The scheduled post's ID is 1
 });

 Route::get('/unschedule/post', function () {

     // To unschedule a post you have to fetch the scheduled post first.
-    // But the Schedulable trait will not a fetch a post whose scheduled datetime is in future.
+    // But since the Schedulable trait is used in App\Post model it will not a fetch a post whose schedule_at value is in future.

-    $post = App\Post::find(1);  //This Will return null for a scheduled model.
+    $post = App\Post::find(1);  //This will return null for a scheduled post whose id is 1.

     //To retreive a scheduled post use can use any of the two methods given below.